chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 GROUP_UIDP=$(chainctl iam group describe public-images -ojson |jq -r '.id')
 ```

-If you are using a private registry, be sure to substitute in your IAM group name in place of `public-images` to use your specific private group UIDP identifier in your subsequent commands.
+If you are using a private registry, be sure to substitute your IAM group name in place of `public-images` to use your specific private group UIDP identifier in your subsequent commands.

 ## Getting Image Digests to Compare